openstack/openstack-ansible/doc/source/admin/maintenance-tasks/ansible-modules.rst

 number of forks are not raised when executing against the control plane, as this is where delegation is most often used.

+When increasing the number of Ansible forks in, particularly beyond 10, SSH connection issues can arise due to the default sshd setting MaxStartups 10:30:100.
+This setting limits the number of simultaneous unauthenticated SSH connections to 10, after which new connection attempts start getting dropped probabilistically — with a 30% chance initially, increasing linearly up to 100% as the number of connections approaches 100.

 The number of forks used may be changed on a permanent basis by including the appropriate change to the ``ANSIBLE_FORKS`` in your ``.bashrc`` file.
 Alternatively it can be changed for a particular playbook execution by using